Consultancy, North America

-- I've known Mace's chief executive Mark Reynolds for over 20 years.
-Early in my career, I worked at Heathrow and Mark and I actually sat in the same trailer - me as a quantity surveyor and him as contractor.
+I've known Mace's chief executive Mark Reynolds for over 20 years.
+Early in my career, I worked at Heathrow Airport in London, and Mark and I actually sat in the same trailer - me as a quantity surveyor and him as contractor.
 He went on to join Mace and I moved out to North America.
-In 2011, Mace was looking for someone to head up the North America business, and after several interviews with the company, the way Mark tells it, he saw my name on the shortlist and the rest is history.
+In 2011, Mace was looking for someone to head up the North America business and after several interviews with the company, the way Mark tells it, he saw my name on the shortlist and the rest is history.

-- I was here at Mace when we won our first New York job, and now we're an $18m business.
+- I was here at Mace when we won our first New York job, and now we're a $25m business.
 I've been involved in almost everything.
-The growth of cost consultancy has been something I've driven.
-I came in with a cost consultancy background and with a focus on that, but I picked up project and programme management and I now run the whole business.
-As Managing Director, I create a vision and a strategy, and I put the structure in place that my team implements.
+I came in with a cost consultancy but picked up project and programme management and now run the whole business.
+At Mace we never rest on our laurels, we believe there is always a better way to do things and, as such, our culture is to innovate, challenge convention and take calculated risks.
+As Managing Director, it’s important to me that we recruit like minded people and give everyone the freedom and support to be bold.

 - What has been your proudest moment at Mace?